 ServiceNet’s Prospect Meadow Farm—a therapeutic vocational farming program for individuals with developmental disability, autism, or brain injury—is embarking on an exciting renovation and expansion project.

 We are transforming the 3,200 square-foot residential farmhouse located at 103 Prospect Street in Hatfield into a modern vocational training and production center.

-Your generous support will build upon the Social Enterprise Capital Grant we have received from the Executive Office of Housing & Economic Development—enabling us to maximize the impact of these renovations and upgrades, including a modern, fully equipped commercial production kitchen and food packaging center, dedicated space for the farm’s pre-vocational program, carpentry workshop, outdoor covered pavilion, and much more.
+Updates include a modern, fully equipped commercial production kitchen and food packaging center, dedicated space for the farm’s pre-vocational program, expanded classroom space, an outdoor pavilion, and much more.

 Did You Know?

 Since the farm opened in 2011, hundreds of participants have taken part in meaningful agricultural work, received a fair wage, contributed to the local food economy, and been supported in their personal and professional growth as they further explored employment in a variety of workplaces.